“It’s not what you know but who you know.” People have always recognized the importance of relationships.

 Designed for business leaders, this Executive Report provides:

 - Measures and tools that can be used to assess the key dimensions of social capital

-- Case studies from South Africa's platinum industry and Transnet
+- Case studies of social capital management by South Africa's platinum industry and Transnet, a freight transport company.

 The report can also be used by government representatives and other societal change agents.
 While the research addresses the South Africa context, the findings have global relevance.